elucian/bee/syntax/overview.md

 **Notes:**
 * All collections are references;
-* Collection members can be references or native types;
+* Collection elements can be references or native types;

 ## Type declaration